spolischook/travis-nginx-test/src/OroPro/Bundle/OrganizationBundle/README.md

 --------------
 The number of fields within **Create / Edit the entity instance** form varies.
 It depends on which organization they are.

-Forms that depends on CustomEntityType will be limited.

 Custom fields are limited by `OrganizationExclusionProvider`, fields assigned into another organization will be ignored.

 Building Datagrid